Port Jefferson Station, New York

 - Local parks and playgrounds within the hamlet

-- Quick access to North Shore beaches and waterfront areas
+- Quick access to North Shore beaches, harbors, and waterfront areas

-- Outdoor activities in nearby Brookhaven Town parks
+- Outdoor activities in nearby Brookhaven parks and preserves

-For a more scenic experience, the harborfront and marina areas of Port Jefferson are just minutes away.
+For a more scenic outing, the harborfront, marina areas, and village streets of Port Jefferson are just minutes away by car.

 Schools and Community Services